vEnhance/web.evanchen.cc/input/contact.md

 names specific examples of problems and how the asker tried the problem, and mentions what resources the asker has already tried.
 Because of this, the replies are informative and targeted.

+As mentioned above, you will get more answers from asking in my [personal Discord server](discord.html) than from emailing me directly.

 ## {{ hl("tech", "Tech help") }}